MicroLua/MicroLua/docs/hardware.md

 - `PIO:interrupt_get(num) -> boolean`\
   `PIO:interrupt_get_mask(mask) -> integer`\
-  Determine if one or more PIO interrupts are set.
+  Determine if one or more state machine interrupts are pending.

 - `PIO:interrupt_clear(num)`\
   `PIO:interrupt_clear_mask(mask)`\
-  Clear one or more PIO interrupts.
+  Clear one or more state machine interrupts.

 - `PIO:claim_sm_mask(mask)`\
   Mark multiple state machines as used.